WMD-group/WMD-group.github.io/index.markdown

 # Open Positions

 * There are no current openings.
-For postdoctoral candidates, the next call for [Newton Intertational Fellowships](https://royalsociety.org/grants/newton-international) is open now, and [Marie Curie Fellowships](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships) will open in April.
+For postdoctoral candidates, the [Marie Curie Fellowships](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships) will open in April.
+The call for [Newton Intertational Fellowships](https://royalsociety.org/grants/newton-international) has closed for this year.

 # Research Themes